eschnett/wavetoy6/README.rst

 |Build Status| |Coverage Status|

 A progression of WaveToy implementations in Haskell.
-This is step 3, where we allow different represenations for functions.

 Problem description
 -------------------